agondigital-in/kamateraho-com-php/README.md

 ## Installation

 1. Place all files in your web server directory (e.g., `htdocs/kmt` for XAMPP)
-2. Create a MySQL database named `kamateraho`
-3. Copy `.env.example` to `.env` and configure your environment variables
+2. Copy `.env.example` to `.env` and configure your environment variables
-4. Run `config/create_db.php` to create tables
+3. Run `create_db.php` to create the database and tables
-5. Access the application through your web browser
+4. Access the application through your web browser

 ## Environment Configuration